 Lemming squad:orcs ahead!

-💡 You may consider to create party with short names so it will be faster to communicate.
+💡 You may consider to create party with short names so it will be faster to communicate. - Party members on the same floor will share the EXP they earned;

 First, EXP is calculated as if the highest-level member killed it.